Frontier Development Capital forges ahead investing more than £14million in the last 12 months

 Frontier Development Capital (FDC) has rooted its foundations by investing over £14million into the SME median over the last 12 months.
 With a national presence deploying capital of up to £5million on a regional basis, FDC is head-quartered in Birmingham and has offices in the Northwest and East Midlands.

-Amy Beasley joined from Mazars to head up business development; her role is to continually develop a focused business strategy for FDC and drive opportunities for SMEs around England.
-Carl Perry, previously of HSBC, joined as a Regional Investment Manager to support the generation of mezzanine deals within the West Midlands and Sue Varley is the latest Regional Investment Director to join the team, based in Nottingham, Sue sources and evaluates opportunities for East Midland businesses.
+Amy Beasley joined from Mazars to head up business development; her role is to continually develop a focused business strategy for FDC and drive opportunities for SMEs around England and Carl Perry, previously of HSBC, joined as a Regional Investment Manager to support the generation of mezzanine deals within the West Midlands.

 Sue Summers, CEO of Frontier Development Capital, said: